valentinradu/WhiteRaccoon/README.md

 *   Download file
-*   Upload file (if the file is already on the server the delegate will be asked if the file can be overwritten)
+*   Upload file (if the file is already on the server the delegate will be asked if the file should be overwritten)
 *   Delete file
 *   Delete directory (only if the directory is empty)
 *   Create directory